r-spatialecology/landscapemetrics/cran-comments.md

 # landscapemetrics 1.4.5
-Minor improvments and bug fixes
+Minor improvments, bug fixes and new functions

 # landscapemetrics 1.4.4
 Minor improvments and bug fixes